 It is a common human tendency to re-use passwords across different accounts (e.g. webmail, social networking site, as well as the Saxo Group account).
 Learn why this is poses a serious threat and how you can make unique and secure passwords… If someone has access to your user account details, they will be able to perform transactions in your name.

 A common tendency is to reuse passwords on different sites in order to minimise the number of passwords that we have to remember.
 If you are reusing your SaxoTrader password on less secure sites that are compromised by an attacker, the attacker will be able to gain access to your account and perform transactions in your name.

 By following the guidelines below, you minimise the risk of your password being stolen:

 - There exists a number of different password management tools to handle your passwords.

 - If you must reuse passwords, then create them in different complexity levels: complex passwords for net-banking and trading applications; less complex passwords for sites where the consequences of a compromise are lower.

-- I will make a great Profit with my Saxo Capital Market account: Iwm@gPwm$Cma
+- I will make a great Profit with my Saxo Group account: Iwm@gPwm$Ga

 - Change your complex passwords on banking sites at least every three months.